Preparing for a Newborn at Home

 Have a few changes of crib sheets/whatever type of sheet goes on baby’s sleeping surface.
 We layered two crib sheets with a puppy pad under the first.
 This meant a middle of the night diaper explosion just meant removing the top layer and we were good to go!

 Besides a bassinet, we recommend a pack and play instead of a crib.
-We got this one (with a different pattern), and our 18-month-old still uses it.
+Our 18-month-old still uses it.
+(Update, now she is almost three and she still naps in the pack and play at her Baba’s house).
 It is great for several reasons: high top layer for easy pick up in early months, portable (baby sleeps in same bed even when traveling), and it is easy to move around in the room.
 We are never buying a crib; our pack and play is just too convenient!

 I didn’t want to get a changing table.
 We got one as a gift though, and now I am so grateful!
 So, while it is unnecessary, I still recommend getting one now.
 Try and get one that is a convertible piece of furniture.
 That way you’ll be able to use it after the diaper days.
-Again, ours was a gift so I couldn’t find anything like it on Amazon.
-But basically, there is a spot for a diaper pail in ours, one shelf and three drawers for clothes.
+There is a spot for a diaper pail in ours, one shelf and three drawers for clothes.

 Changing table or not – you need to get puppy pads!
 These things are amazing!
 They may have been made for training puppies, but they are great for changing babies.
 We keep one on our change table and two in the diaper bag.
 Wherever we change Little Fox we set out the puppy pad.
 This is especially useful when going somewhere that doesn’t have a space to change babies.
 If you have to change your baby on the floor, you’ll want to put something under her!
 And when your baby goes during a change, or the diaper was -that- messy, just slide a new pad underneath and pull the dirty one away.
 It also keeps the change pad clean.